ravi0dubey/Book-Recommendation-System/README.md

 Types of Recommendation Systems
-1.	**Popularity-based or Rank-based recommendation system** Popular or best books are shown in the system.
-It is based on the formula.
+1.	**Popularity-based or Rank-based recommendation system** It is a type of recommendation systems which suggest products/items based on the popularity or trend.
+These systems check about the product or movie which are in trend or are most popular among the users and directly recommend those.
 This kind of recommendation system is useful when we have **cold start** problem.
 Cold start refers to the issue when we get a new user into the system and the machine is **not** able to recommend books to the user, as the user did not have any historical interactions available in the dataset.
 In those cases, we can use a popular or rank-based recommendation system to recommend movies to the new user.

 **Advantages**: